 Amenities

-Despite its tranquility, Bang Saray has some basic tourist infrastructure.
-There are two 7-Eleven stores on the main road near the beach, across from each other.
-Further away on Sukhumvit Road, there’s a mini Big C. You can buy groceries and other essentials at the evening market, which operates daily.
+Nevertheless, there is some infrastructure for tourist life here.
+There are two 7-Elevens on the main road, not far from the sea, opposite each other.
+On Sukhumvit, quite far from the village, there’s a mini Big C. You can buy food and some things at the evening market, which works daily.

-There’s no nightlife to speak of in Bang Saray, which adds to its charm for some.
-It’s a peaceful place, ideal for families with young children.
-Near Bang Saray Walking Street, there’s a small, shady park with a children’s playground, pavilions, and exercise equipment.
+There’s no nightlife as such in Bang Saray.
+That’s what makes it wonderful for some.
+A quiet peaceful place for a family holiday with small children.
+Near Bang Saray Walking Street, there’s a small green and shady park with a playground, gazebos and exercise equipment.

-At the end of the beach closest to Pattaya, there are bungalow-style hotels, a great option for a stay surrounded by tropical nature, peace, and privacy.
-Not far from these hotels, near Sukhumvit Road, is the large new Cartoon Network Amazone Waterpark.
+At the end of the beach that’s closer to Pattaya, there are bungalow-type hotels.
+A very good option for a holiday surrounded by tropical nature, in peace and seclusion.
+Not far from them, near Sukhumvit, there’s a large new waterpark Cartoon Network Amazone.

-Across from the middle of the beach, on the other side of Sukhumvit Road, is one of Pattaya’s main attractions, Nong Nooch Tropical Garden.
-Bang Saray is also close to one of the best beaches in the area, the Military Beach (Sai Kaew Beach).
+Approximately opposite the middle of the beach, but on the other side of Sukhumvit, is one of the main attractions of Pattaya – the tropical garden Nong Nooch (Nongnut Park).
+Also from Bang Saray it’s quite close to one of the best beaches in this area – Military Beach (Military Beach, Thai name Sai Kaew).

 Accommodation